 MIT Statement on Drug Free Schools and Campuses

 The Drug-Free Schools and Communities Act requires every institution of higher learning that receives federal financial assistance to establish a drug and alcohol prevention program.
 As part of our compliance with this law, MIT has issued a statement to all employees and students.
 Alcohol abuse and the use of illegal drugs can significantly affect the MIT community.
 MIT has a comprehensive program intended to prevent substance abuse, as well as to provide support for those who may require intervention and treatment.
 If you have any questions or concerns regarding this information, please contact your Human Resources Officer or MIT’s MyLife Services resource.

 Complaint Resolution Procedures

-Any MIT student, faculty or staff member who believes that he or she was unfairly treated or that an employment policy was violated or misapplied is encouraged to resolve the concern through MIT’s complaint resolution procedures, which are found at Section 9.8 of Policies & Procedures.
+Any MIT student, faculty or staff member who believes that they have been unfairly treated or that an employment policy was violated or misapplied is encouraged to resolve the concern through MIT’s complaint resolution procedures, which are found at Section 9.8 of Policies & Procedures.
 Many concerns can be resolved informally and an investigation process can be used when warranted.

 MIT’s Policies on Harassment